 Cherry trees have a wide distribution in north temperate regions.
 Flowering cherry trees are widely distributed in Asia, such as China, Korea and Japan, whereas cherry trees bearing edible fruits are widespread in Europe.

 Since the ancient times in Japan, it has been believed that deities of harvest dwell in the cherry trees and the trees have been considered important.
 In the eighth century, cherry trees were not so popular as plum trees from the effects of Chinese culture in which plum trees were more valuable than them.
-After the sending of envoys to Tang China were abolished in 894, the indigenous Japanese culture was developed and cherry trees became the mainstream of flower viewing.
+After the sending of envoys to Tang China was abolished in 894, the indigenous Japanese culture was developed and cherry trees became the mainstream of flower viewing.
 It is said that Emperor Saga's cherry blossom viewing party held in 812 is the first viewing event of cherry blossoms on record and later it came to be held as a court function hosted by the successive emperors.
 In 1598, the Daigo Flower Viewing, the most gorgeous cherry blossom party which became history, was held at Daigo Temple in Kyoto.
 Hideyoshi Toyotomi, who unified the country as the leader of the territorial lords and the chief adviser to the emperor in the period of Warring States after more than a hundred years of civil disorder, reconstructed the devastated temple, and had 700 of cherry trees brought in to be transplanted.
 In company with 1,300 guests, including his son, wife and mistresses, he celebrated the beauty of spring through the flower viewing.
 In the early 18th century, cherry blossom viewing became widespread among town people in Edo, or current Tokyo, by a policy of the eighth Tokugawa Shogun, who had cherry trees planted in Asukayama, Mukojima and other places to make recreational areas for them.

 There are ten original cherry species in Japan.
 Cherry trees mutate and crossbreed easily, so now more than a hundred of varieties grow wild in Japan and more than two hundred of the garden plants have been developed from them.
 Taiwan cherry trees grow naturally in the area from southern China to Okinawa Prefecture.
 The typical variety in Okinawa Prefecture has drooping scarlet red flowers and blossoms in January and February.
 The Yoshino cherry is well known as the most popular cherry blossom in Japan and accounts for 80 percent of cherry trees growing in Japan.